wubigo/wubigo.github.io/back/content/post/aws-vpc-notes/index.md

 Security Groups cannot be associated with a NAT Gateway You'll need one in each AZ since they only operate in a single AZ

+## Route table

+---

+Every VPC is attached to an implicit router.
+This router is not visible to the user and is fully managed and scaled by AWS.
+What is visible is the route table associated with each subnet, which is used by the VPC router to determine the allowed routes for outbound network traffic leaving a subnet.

+every route table contains a default local route to facilitate communication between instances in the same VPC, even across subnets.
+This intra-VPC local route is implied and cannot be changed.

+In the case of the main route table that is associated with a default subnet, there will also be a route out to the Internet via the default gateway for the VPC.

+every subnet must be associated with a route table.
+If the association is not explicitly defined, then a subnet will be implicitly associated with the main route table.

+and as such each subnet can route to each other.
+The fact that the subnets are in different AZs is irrelevant.

 ## VPC Endpoints